lucapette/interactive-queries/README.md

-# Interactive queries on Kubernetes
+# HTTP endpoints with Interactive queries

-A purposefully trivial application for an article on my blog.
+A purposefully trivial application for the article [HTTP endpoints with Kafka Streams Interactive queries](https://lucapette.me/writing/http-endpoints-with-kafka-streams-interactive-queries/).